For Uber and Uber Eats drivers, Quest, Boost, and Surge bonuses can help your earnings climb into the upper tier—$25+ per hour.

 Uber no longer offers the Boost bonus in some markets.
 In an announcement, Uber stated that upfront pricing made Boost calculations confusing.

-Boosts are no longer displayed in the map or in Opportunities, but any Boost bonus will still be included in the upfront estimate.
+Boosts are no longer displayed in the map or in the Opportunities section, but any Boost bonus will still be included in the upfront estimate.

 Instead of displaying Boost on the map, Uber displays ‘merchant hotspots’ for Uber Eats couriers.
 A dark-colored hotspot indicates higher delivery demand.

-How promotions work when you drive for both rideshare and delivery
+How promotions work when you drive for both rideshare and Uber Eats delivery

 If you do drive passengers and delivery for Uber Eats, Uber offers promotions that may be for one service type or both.